resheku/my-awesome/README.md

 - [lowdefy/lowdefy](https://github.com/lowdefy/lowdefy) - The config web stack for business apps - build internal tools, client portals, web apps, admin panels, dashboards, web sites, and CRUD apps with YAML or JSON.
 - [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 300+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
 - [mariusandra/insights](https://github.com/mariusandra/insights) - Open Source Self-Hosted Business Intelligence Platform
-- [mickael-kerjean/filestash](https://github.com/mickael-kerjean/filestash) - :file_folder: What Dropbox should have been if it was based on SFTP, S3, FTP, WebDAV, Git, and more
+- [mickael-kerjean/filestash](https://github.com/mickael-kerjean/filestash) - :file_folder: What Dropbox should have been if it was based on SFTP, S3, FTP, SMB, NFS, WebDAV, Git, and more
 - [mxschmitt/action-tmate](https://github.com/mxschmitt/action-tmate) - Debug your GitHub Actions via SSH by using tmate to get access to the runner system itself.
 - [osnr/TabFS](https://github.com/osnr/TabFS) - 🗄 Mount your browser tabs as a filesystem.
 - [plotly/falcon](https://github.com/plotly/falcon) - Free, open-source SQL client for Windows and Mac 🦅